Plumber in Lemon Grove: drain cleaning and repairs

 Outdated fixture connections are common too.
 Older shut-off valves seize up and fail when you actually need to turn them off.
 Supply lines under sinks crack at the ferrule.

-If your home was built before 1975 and you’ve never had the plumbing assessed, it’s worth a conversation.
+If your home was built before 1975 and you’ve never had the plumbing assessed, call us for a look.

 Drain and sewer issues in Lemon Grove